-City Index also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you’re on the move.See City Index's platforms
+City Index also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See City Index's platforms

-Finally, we’ve listed some of the popular funding methods that City Index offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that City Index offers its traders below.

-City Index have a BrokerNotes triple AAA support rating because they offer a wide range of languages, live chat, phone and email support.
+City Index has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

 You’ll also need to answer a few basic compliance questions to confirm how much trading experience you have, so it’s best to put aside at least 10 minutes or so to complete the account opening process.